-In order to understand Ben Gourion’s vision and prediction whereby the future of research and science will be in the Negev and “if we do not conquer it I will conquer us”, we witness everyday what is being realised in our University since we teach the future.
+Listen to me carefully, to understand how Ben Gurion’s prediction and vision that “the future of research and science will be in this region of the Negev and if we do not conquer the desert ledesert will conquer us” is coming true and why in our university we are teaching today the practices…of tomorrow !

-Professor Rivka Carmi was elected to serve as President of Ben-Gurion University of the Negev by the University’s Board of Governors in May 2006.
-She is the first woman to serve as president of an Israeli university.
-Between the years 2010 and 2012 she also served as the Chairwoman of the Israeli Association of University Heads.
+Prof. Rivka Carmi was elected President of Ben-Gurion University of the Negev by the Board of Governors in 2006.
+She is the first woman elected president of an Israeli university.
+From 2010 to 2012, she was also President of the Association of Presidents of Israeli Universities.

-Professor Carmi was born in Israel and is a graduate of Hebrew University Hadassah Medical School.
-She completed a residency in pediatrics and a fellowship in neonatology at the Soroka University Medical Center and an additional fellowship in medical genetics at Boston Children’s Hospital and Harvard University Medical School.
+Prof. Carmi was born in Israel and is a graduate of the Hadassah School of Medicine at the Hebrew University of Jerusalem.
+She specialized in pediatrics and neonatology at Saroka Hospital as well as at the Children’s Hospital in Boston and Harvard Medical School.

-Professor Carmi served as Director of the Genetics Institute at the Soroka University Medical Center and held several important academic administrative positions in the Faculty of Health Sciences at Ben-Gurion University of the Negev.
-Promoted to full professor in 1995, she is the incumbent of the Kreitman Foundation Chair in Pediatric Genetics.
-In 2000, she was elected Dean of the Faculty of Health Sciences at BGU – also the first woman to hold this position in Israel – and served for five years.
-Between 2002 – 2005, she was also the Chairperson of the Israeli Association of Medical Deans.
+She became Director of the Department of Pediatrics and Genetics at Saroka Hospital and held very important administrative positions in the Faculty of Medicine and Science at Ben Gurion University.
+Promoted to Professor in 1995, holder of the Pediatrics and Genetics Section of the Kreitman Foundation.
+In 2000, she was elected Dean of the Faculty of Science and Health at Ben Gurion University, becoming the first woman to hold this prestigious position.
+From 2002 to 2005, she was President of the Israeli Association of University Presidents.

 Ben-Gurion University of the Negev